EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

 #### With Network Latency

 In our tests with above setup, we observed performance downgrade when network latency was injected.
 When the latency reached and went over one second, Etcd failovers were more likely to happen.
-When the latency was between one second and two seconds, we could see the performance of kube-apiserver went back to normal after Etcd cluster failed over.
+When the latency was between one second and two seconds, we could see the Etcd cluster failed over.
+And when the kube-apiserver was restarted, the performance issue was resolved.

-However, with default Etcd cluster configuration, when latency reached two seconds, though we could see that Etcd cluster had successfully failed over, the kube-apiserver was still unavailable.
+However, when the kube-apiserver was not restarted, the performance issue could still persist depending on how bad the outage was.
+In addition, with default Etcd cluster configuration, when latency reached two seconds, though we could see that Etcd cluster had successfully failed over, the kube-apiserver was still unavailable even if it had restarted.

 We looked closer at the problem and found that:

 - Etcd server's health check need to check the current leader of its cluster.
 And the health check has by default one second timeout.
-So when network latency happens and reaches one second, the health check is likely to fail.
+So when network latency happens and reaches one second, Etcd instance's health check is likely to fail.
 - Kubelet is constantly running readiness probes against the unhealthy Etcd Pod.
   - When latency was below two seconds and over one second, the probe command `curl http://<etcd-name>-local:2379/health` always returned `{ "health" : "false" }` with non-zero exit code.
 The check also took around one second to complete.
   - However, when latancy reached two seconds, the command still returned `{ "health" : "false" }` but with exit code zero.
 Moreover, the check then was finished instantly.

-There could be a circut breaker for Etcd server's health check, so that when latency was too much the result was returned immediately.
-This itself is not a problem, however, since the Etcd cluster bootstrapped by Etcd Druid is using the command execution probe, it only checks the exit code of that specific command.
+There could be a circut breaker for Etcd server's health check, so that when network latency is too much, the result is returned immediately.
+This mechanism itself is not a problem, however, since the Etcd cluster bootstrapped by Etcd Druid is using the command execution probe, it only checks the exit code of that specific command.
 In this case, the exit code was always zero when latency was high.

-This has caused the readiness probe to always succeed when latency was high, thus causing the unhealthy instance's addresses to stay in the Etcd Endpoint.
-Because of this, kube-proxy still maintains the unhealthy destination in the iptables, so when applications use ClusterIP to connect to the Etcd cluster, their connections could still be established with the unhealthy instance and their performance are affected.
+This has caused the readiness probe to always succeed when latency is high, thus causing the unhealthy instance's addresses to stay in the Etcd Endpoint.
+Because of this, kube-proxy still maintains the unhealthy destination in the iptable rules, so when applications use ClusterIP to connect to the Etcd cluster, their connections could still be established with the unhealthy instance and their performance are still affected.

 ##### Our Enhancement to Etcd's Readiness Probe